Judges' Lodgings, York

-The Judges' Lodgings is a historic building in York, England.
-It was used by judges when they attended the sessions of the Assize Courts which were held four times each year in York.
+The Judges' Lodgings is a Grade I listed townhouse on Lendal in York, North Yorkshire, England.
+It is so named because from 1806 it provided accommodation for judges visiting York to sit in the assize courts, which were held four times each year.

 History

-The Judges' Lodgings is a Grade I listed townhouse, at 9 Lendal, in York, North Yorkshire.
-It is so named because from 1806 it provided accommodation for judges visiting York to sit in the Assize Courts.

 Construction

 The building was erected between 1711 and 1726 on land that formerly belonged to St Wilfred's Church; which had been demolished between 1550 and 1587.
 In 1736, Francis Drake recorded the recent building of a house for Clifton Winteringham senior in Lendal.
 He described it as one of the "best built houses in the city".
 Drake recalled that when the foundations were dug "several cart loads of human bones were thrown up".
 The architect is unknown, but it may have been Lord Burlington.
 He designed and built the Assembly Rooms in 1730, and possibly the Mansion House between 1725 and 1730, both nearby.
 The house is an early example of the 18th-century classical style.
 Festoons of fruit emphasise the unusual stone door surround, which is framed by a Venetian style arch.
 The keystone of the arch is carved with a bearded mask representing Aesculapius, the Greek demi-god of medicine.
 John Cossins included an image of the house on his New and Exact Plan of the City of York (1727).

 The wing to the south-east of the building was built in three stages.
 In the 18th century, the first two storeys were constructed, in 1806 a further extension was erected and in the mid-19th century, a third storey was added.
 The outside front stairs are 19th-century, originally there was only a single flight to the front door.
 The fireplaces in the dining room, breakfast room and office are all 19th-century.
 The main internal staircase is Georgian and is made from oak, as are the doors and treads.
 In the dining room, hidden behind a secret panel, concealed by a window shutter, is a chamber pot, which was for the use of the judges and other gentlemen diners.

 During excavations in the early 1980s, a 3 m by 2 m area of floor in a mid-18th-century cellar beneath the house was removed.
 Measurements had shown that the area lay within the rear chamber of the late Roman interval tower, one of six along the south-west façade of the Roman fortress.
 Excavations revealed that the cellar builders had dug out any remaining late Roman levels, although part of an early Roman building was found represented entirely by its foundations of cobbles and clay, lying on a similar alignment to the fortress itself.